dombrock-archive/receiver_zero/README.md

 Control your computer remotely using Python3.
 Usefull for building remote apps and remote automation software.
 Can interface with any software, launguage or system that supports sockets.

-This software is auto authenticating, the first time that a client connects you will need physical access to the host machine to approve the IP for future connections.
+This software is auto authenticating, meaning the first time a new IP attempts a connection you will need physical access to the host machine to approve the IP for future connections.
 The whitelist is also stored an a text file for easy editing.

 ## **USE CAUTION WHEN OPERATING THIS SOFTWARE ON NETWORKS THAT YOU DO NOT TRUST OR CONTROL.**